sel-ba/sel-ba/README.md

-<h1 align="left">Hi !
-I’m Souhaib, currently pursuing a dual academic path.
-I am studying Artificial Intelligence
+<h1 align="left">I’m Souhaib, i am studying Artificial Intelligence
 Engineering at ENSIAS while also honing my skills as a student at 1337 Rabat</h1>

 ###